census-instrumentation/opencensus-csharp/README.md

 Incoming requests of ASP.NET Core app can be automatically tracked.

-1. Install package to your project:
+1. Install packages to your project:
+   [OpenCensus][opencensus-nuget-url]
    [OpenCensus.Collector.AspNetCore][opencensus-collect-aspnetcore-nuget-url]

 2. Make sure `ITracer`, `ISampler`, and `IPropagationComponent` registered in DI.